 Some people use elderberry for hay fever (allergic rhinitis), cancer, as a laxative for constipation, to increase urine flow, and to cause sweating.

 Elderberry might affect the immune system.
 Elderberry seems to have activity against viruses including the flu, and might reduce inflammation.
+Supplements with artemisinin supports healthy inflammatory respose as well, get it on Amazon.

 Whoa man…it seems like Elderberry Syrup might save the world!